Actor Jonathan Majors Avoids Prison, Sentenced to Counseling for Assaulting Ex-Girlfriend - ExBulletin

 Jabbari said Majors led her to believe the two were in a romantic relationship, but in reality he isolated her from the rest of the world and cut her off from family and friends.

-The conviction stems from an altercation last March in which Grace Jabbari, Majors' then-girlfriend, accused him of assaulting her in the backseat of a chauffeur-driven car, saying he punched her head with his open hand, twisted his arm behind his back and squeezed his middle. finger until it fractures.
+The conviction followed an altercation last March in which Jabbari accused him of assaulting her in the back seat of a chauffeur-driven car, saying he hit her head with his open hand, had twisted his arm behind his back and squeezed his middle finger until it fractured.

 Majors claimed the 31-year-old British dancer was the attacker, falling into a jealous rage after reading a text message from another woman on his phone.
 He maintained that he was only trying to get his phone back and get safely away from Jabbari.

-Majors had hoped his two-week criminal trial would prove him right and restore his status in Hollywood.
-In a television interview shortly after his conviction, he said he deserves a second chance.
+Majors had hoped his two-week criminal trial would prove him right.
+In a television interview shortly after his conviction, he said he deserved a second chance.

-But the 34-year-old Californian, a graduate of Yale University, still faces other legal obstacles.

-Last month, Jabbari filed a civil lawsuit in Manhattan federal court, accusing the actor of assault, battery, defamation and infliction of emotional distress.
+But the California native and Yale University graduate still faces Jabbari's civil suit, which she filed last month in Manhattan federal court.
+In the lawsuit, Jabbari accuses Majors of assault, battery, defamation and emotional distress, claiming he subjected her to escalating incidents of physical and verbal abuse during their relationship.
+The two met in 2021 on the set of Marvel's Ant-Man and the Wasp: Quantumania, in which Majors played Kang.

-She claims that Majors subjected her to escalating incidents of physical and verbal abuse during their relationship, which lasted from 2021 to 2023.
-Majors' lawyers have declined to respond to these allegations, saying only that they were preparing to file counterclaims against Jabbari.
+Lawyers for the majors declined to respond to the complaints, saying only that they were preparing to file counterclaims against Jabbari.

 As for Marvel, the question remains whether the studio will recast Kang's role or move in a new direction.

-The departure of the majors was part of a recent series of high-profile setbacks for the vaunted superhero factory, which has earned an unprecedented $30 billion worldwide from 33 films.
+Major's departure is part of a recent series of high-profile setbacks for the vaunted superhero factory, which has earned an unprecedented $30 billion worldwide from 33 films.

 |